k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/18_large_schema_navigation.md

 * Expanding the schema in the Catalog App requires retrieving a large amount of data from the server to the client and then rendering it on the client side.
 This process may become unresponsive and cause the browser to crash.
 * Even if the schema eventually expands without crashing the browser, navigating a large schema is very difficult since the zoom level must be reduced significantly to see the full schema.

-To improve the user experience when working with large schemas, Catalog introduces the Schema Explorer view.
-Schema Explorer displays the datasets in a list (instead of the tree view), allowing users to filter by dataset name and drill into individual datasets on demand.
-The list view is displayed automatically upon expanding a schema that contains more than 100 datasets; schemas with 100 or fewer datasets continue to display the standard tree view.
+To improve the user experience when working with large schemas, Catalog introduces the Schema Dataset List view.
+This view displays the datasets in a list (instead of the tree view), allowing users to filter by dataset name and drill into individual datasets on demand.
+The list view is displayed automatically upon expanding a schema whose size exceeds any of the predefined thresholds; otherwise, the standard tree view is displayed.

 This feature is available starting from Fabric V8.5.

-## Schema Explorer View
+## Schema Dataset List View

 When the discovery process runs, the total number of datasets is calculated for each schema, along with two other properties - total fields and total relations.

-Upon expansion, if the schema contains more than 100 datasets, the Schema Explorer opens automatically, displaying the full list of dataset names in alphabetical order.
+Upon expansion of the schema, these calculated properties are compared against predefined thresholds to determine whether to open the standard tree view or the Schema Dataset List.
+If **total number of datasets > 100 OR total fields > 5000 OR total relations > 500**, the Schema Dataset List opens automatically, displaying the full list of dataset names in alphabetical order.

-The Schema Explorer supports the following actions:
+The Schema Dataset List supports the following actions:

 * **Filter datasets** - to limit the displayed dataset list: